 Story: Principles of the Treaty of Waitangi – ngā mātāpono o te tiriti

-From the late 20th century judges, government and the Waitangi Tribunal began to hammer out the principles of the Treaty of Waitangi.
+In the late 20th century judges, the government and the Waitangi Tribunal began to hammer out the principles of the Treaty of Waitangi.
 The treaty is deemed to bind Māori and Pākehā New Zealanders in a partnership in which they must act reasonably and with utmost good faith.

 Full story by Janine Hayward

 Main image: Pōwhiri during foreshore and seabed consultation

 The Short Story

 The Treaty of Waitangi was signed in 1840 between Māori and the British Crown.
 The Waitangi Tribunal was established by the Treaty of Waitangi Act 1975.
 This was the first law to refer to the principles of the treaty.
 At first these were not defined.
 But through court cases, new laws, Waitangi Tribunal findings and a 1989 government statement, the meaning of the treaty to contemporary New Zealand society has been outlined.

 The treaty text itself is not regarded as a law because:

 - the English and Māori versions do not have exactly the same meaning